kyle-vl/workshop-js-node-apis-2025/readme.md

 The API created in this workshop is designed to be the server-side API that will connect to the user interface that was prototyped in the HTML & CSS workshop and the React user interface that you will create in the next workshop.

+The exercise will be completed within the `exercise` directory which has a project template included with an incomplete `app.js` file within which you will complete the exercise by following along with the live demo.
+You have been provided with a `exercise-solution` directory which contains a completed version of the code in case you get stuck; however, the goal of the workshop is to work through step by step in order to build the server-side app and understand the process of creating it.
+The presenter on the day will talk through the process of building the app and working through step by step.

 The final user interface that will be completed at the end of the workshop series will allow a user to interact with the full functionality of the API you will build in this workshop and it look something like this and:

 ![img](./spec/wdcc-ui-final.PNG)